 Almonds are generally a very nutritious food, with balanced proteins and healthy fats, plus fiber and some complex carbs.
 They’re a great source of vitamin E and magnesium, but they’re also high in phytic acid, oxalates, and salicylates.
 The skins and outsides of the nuts are also high in digestion-inhibiting enzymes and lectins.
 But what are each of those substances, and how can they affect your ability to process almonds?

 As you can see, there are several reasons why almonds may cause you trouble, completely unrelated to histamine content.
-If you have issues with any of the foods above, take great caution in adding back in almonds, following all the steps below for a safer reintroduction.
-To read my nut-free recipes & tips, click here.
+If you have issues with any of the plant chemicals above, take great caution in adding back in almonds, following all the steps below for a safer reintroduction.
+Click here to read my nut-free recipes & tips.

 How to Reintroduce Almonds